|Index to this page|

 At the leaves, the xylem passes into the petiole and then into the veins of the leaf.
 Water leaves the finest veins and enters the cells of the spongy and palisade layers.
 Here some of the water may be used in metabolism, but most is lost in transpiration.

-They enter the water in the xylem from the cells of the pericycle (as well as of parenchyma cells surrounding the xylem) through specialized transmembrane channels.
+In both cases, minerals enter the water in the xylem from the cells of the pericycle (as well as of parenchyma cells surrounding the xylem) through specialized transmembrane channels.